-The Texas Crutch is a tried and true method used by competition pitmasters around the world for producing deliciously tender and juicy meat.
+The Texas Crutch is a tried and true method used by competition pitmasters to produce deliciously tender and juicy meat.
 It can be used for ribs and pork butt, but today we’ll be focusing on its best use: Beef brisket.

-Texas Crutch brisket is perfectly juicy and tender.
-When it’s wrapped in foil, it has the perfect mouthfeel while rich in smokey flavor.
+Texas Crutch beef is perfectly juicy and tender.
+When brisket’s cooked in foil, it has the perfect mouthfeel while rich in smokey flavor.
 Find out everything you need to know to make the perfect Texas Crutch brisket.

 What is the Texas Crutch?

-What’s the Stall?
+What is the BBQ Stall?

 Benefits of the Texas Crutch